 |Study Load||All loads|

-- Provide evidence that they belong to the W&J Traditional Owner Group and/or that he or she is an Aboriginal person who has resided within the area of the Wangan & Jagalingou Native Title Claim for more than one year.
+- Be able to provide evidence that they belong to the W&J Traditional Owner Group and/or an Aboriginal person who has resided within the area of the Wangan & Jagalingou Native Title Claim for more than one year.